measure-sh/measure/measure-android/README.md

 Disabled by default.

-### `nonCrashedSessionSamplingRate`
+### `sessionSamplingRate`

 Allows setting a sampling rate for non-crashed sessions.
-This is useful to reduce the number of sessions exported to the server.
-By default, all non-crashed sessions are always exported.
+Defaults to 1.0, meaning all non-crashed sessions are exported by default.

 The sampling rate is a value between 0 and 1.
-For example, a value of `0.5` will export only 50% of the non-crashed sessions, a value of `0` will disable exporting of non-crashed sessions.
+For example, a value of `0.1` will export only 10% of the non-crashed sessions, a value of `0` will disable exporting of non-crashed sessions.

+Note that crashed sessions are always exported.
+And certain events like `cold_launch`, `warm_launch`, `hot_launch` are always exported regardless of the sampling rate.

 # Custom Events